SoftInstigate/restheart-website/learn/request-transformers.md

 ## The *rts* collection metadata

-In RESTHeart, not only documents but also dbs and collections have properties.
+In RESTHeart, not only documents but also dbs and collections (and files buckets, schema stores, etc.) have properties.
 Some properties are metadata, i.e. they have a special meaning for RESTheart that influences its behavior.

+The metadata property *rts* allows to declare transformers:
+* when *rts* is a metadata propery of a db, transformers apply to requests involving the db and its resources (collections, documents, file buckets, schema stores, etc.).
+* when *rts* is a metadata propery of a collection (or file bucket, schema store, etc.), transformers apply to requests involving the collection and its documents.

-The metadata property *rts* allows to declare transformers; *rts* is an array of *transformer* objects.
+*rts* is an array of *transformer* objects.
 A *transformer* object has the following format:

 ``` json